 Copyright Interactive Design Labs 2005 - 2017

-The sources of Social Complexity may derive from:
+Social Complexity - This may derive from:

 Poor Leadership Style

-Poor leadership results in the failure to clearly communicate the reasons for the new strategy and garner the appropriate support to create consensus and enthusiasm in order to overcome any pockets of doubt and resistance to change.
-In addition, poor leadership results in failure to orchestrate the processes and major initiatives as well as coordination of management and staff in properly performing their tasks to accomplish work.
+Poor leadership is manifested in the failure of leadership to clearly communicate the reasons for the new strategy and garner the appropriate support to create consensus and enthusiasm/motivation in order to overcome any pockets of doubt and resistance to change resulting from successful strategy execution.
+In addition, poor leadership can be manifested in failure of leadership to orchestrate the processes and major initiatives as well as coordination of management and staff in properly performing their tasks to accomplish work.

-A strategy is a way through a difficulty; an approach to overcoming an obstacle; a response to a challenge.
+A strategy may be defined variously as an approach to overcoming an obstacle; or a response to a challenge.
 A bad strategy is a strategy that does not define an approach/means to respond to a challenge (opportunity/threat) or solve a known problem.
 It reflects an organization's failure to face the problem.
 A good strategy is a mixture of policy and action designed to surmount a challenge/problem.

 Bad Strategic Decisions

-Bad strategic decisions are strategic decisions whose outcomes result in business failure/decline.
-Bad decisions may result from incomplete or short-circuited decision processes.
-The decision's outcomes are usually contingent on effects - the behavior of other actors (individuals or organizations) affected by the decision.
+Strategic decisions are among the main means through which management choices are actually realized.
+They are difficult or expensive to reverse because they substantially alter (and irrevocably so in the short run) the relationships between the decision makers' organization and customers, competitors, etc. The decision's outcomes are usually contingent on effects - the behavior of other actors affected by the decisions and outcomes.
 These recursive relationships between decisions, decision outcomes, and effects on other actors' behavior make strategic decisions messier and more complex than operations decisions.

-Poor planning may lead to strategy execution failure due to: bad or unrealistic schedules for project team members resulting waste of time and poor time management; l;ack of clear definition of strategy and project objectives; lack of buidgetary controls leading to misuse of funds, etc.
+Poor planning may lead to strategy execution failure resulting from: bad or unrealistic schedules for project team members resulting in waste of time and poor time management; lack of clear definition of strategy and project objectives; lack of budgetary controls leading to misuse of funds, etc.